-A second ML (L3) is to be introduced in the primary school.
-This may be done through an interdisciplinary approach, for example.
-It is not expected that this language be developed to the same depth as L2.
-However, children should have a progressive experience which goes beyond word level and continues to develop and build on the language skills introduced through L2.
-The important thing is to build skills and confidence in language learning.
+Where the latter option has been chosen, L3 cannot be developed to the same depth as L2.
+However, children should still have a progressive experience which goes beyond word level and continues to develop and build on the language skills introduced through L2.